bright/new-www/_posts/2020-07-22-erc20-substrate-nest-example.md

 ## Run the Substrate node

-If you decided to omit adding a Contracts Pallet on your own, you need to build the node:
+If you decided to omit adding a Contracts Pallet on your own, you need to build the node. `cargo` is a package manager for Rust, which you should already have on your computer after completing *Create your first substrate chain* tutorial.

 ```shell
 cargo build --release